PaderKnight/Munich_Notfall_Script/README.md

 - People who want a smart, safe way to boost their chances

 ---

-## 💥 Viral RED-style Comments

-> “This script literally changed my life.
+> “This script literally saved my life.
 Finally got my Termin!”
-> “No more camping the website all night.
-It beeps, I click, done.”
-> “If you’re in Munich and struggling with appointments — you NEED this.”

 ---

 ## ❤️ Open Source & Ethical Use